-Salman Khan On Completing 30 Years In Bollywood: My Motivation To Work Have Always Been The Fans
+Salman Khan On Completing 30 Years In Bollywood: My Motivation To Work Has Always Been The Fans!

 He further added that he will continue to give his best to keep entertaining his fans in the years to come.
 "I have seen so much and met so many brilliant people along the way who have taught me so much and carved me into the person that I am.
 My motivation to work has always been the fans who give me unconditional love and it is because of them that I am always striving to deliver my best to them," he told the news agency.

-The actor, who turned 54 on Friday, is currently busy shooting for Prabhu Deva's Radhe.
+The actor, who turned 54 on December 27 this year, is currently busy shooting for Prabhu Deva's Radhe.
 His other upcoming projects include Kick 2 and the Hindi remake of South Korean film, Veteran.

-Meanwhile, Salman Khan-Bhagyashree's Maine Pyaar Kiya clocked 30 years on Sunday.
+Meanwhile, Salman Khan-Bhagyashree's Maine Pyar Kiya clocked 30 years on Sunday.
 To ring in this special day, Bhagyashree's son, actor Abhimayu Dassani and his Nikamma co-star Shirley Setia paid a tribute to the blockbuster by recreating few iconic scenes from the film.
 Check out the pictures and videos here.

 View this post on Instagram